QuinnCiccoretti/stacksonstacks/README.md

  a dependency which doesn't ship in the package but which you'll need to recompile.
  - Make changes to `index.ts` in module directory you want to edit.
  - Run `npm run build` to invoke the typescript compile
- - How to publish a module is TBD since we need to setup an npm group for us all.

 ### Developing the example
 The example is slightly different.
 As usual, run `npm install` before doing anything.